educach/dsb-client/docs/curricula.rst

     $curriculum = new PerCurriculum($data->curriculum);
     $curriculum->setCurriculumDictionary($data->dictionary);

-The curriculum class supports the handling of LOM-CH *classification* field data (field no 9) as well as LOM-CH *curriculum* field data (field no 10).
-This is represented as a series of *taxonomy paths* and *taxonomy trees*, respectively.
+The curriculum class supports the handling of LOM-CH *curriculum* field data (field no 10).
+This is represented as a series of *taxonomy trees*.
 Please refer to the `REST API documentation <https://dsb-api.educa.ch/latest/doc/>`_, for more information on the structure.
-By default, for the *classification* field, it only considers *discipline* taxonomy paths.
-If you wish to parse a taxonomy path with another *purpose* key, pass it as the second parameter to ``setTreeBasedOnTaxonPath()``.

 .. code-block:: php